Where Is the Electron Transport Chain for Cellular Respiration Located?

 - Oxygen’s Role: At

 In sum, the mitochondrion translates the chemical energy of nutrients into a universal cellular currency by leveraging a membrane architecture built for gradient formation and a chain of redox centers built for controlled electron flow.
-Think about it: by aligning structure with function—from the impermeable barrier of the inner membrane to the dense clustering of respiratory complexes in cristae—the organelle achieves efficient, scalable ATP production.
+Also, by aligning structure with function—from the impermeable barrier of the inner membrane to the dense clustering of respiratory complexes in cristae—the organelle achieves efficient, scalable ATP production.
 This elegant integration allows eukaryotic cells to power everything from metabolism to movement, underscoring why mitochondria remain the definitive powerhouses of complex life.

 Mitochondrial DNA and Evolutionary Origins